georgringer/news/Documentation/Main/UsersManual/AboutNewsCategoryRecords/Index.rst

          Top news

    :Description:
          News records can be marked as top news if it is an important one.
+This field can be used for filtering and ordering.

  - :Field: